 Publishing meaningful books and stories

 Hidden Timber Books is a new small publisher dedicated to publishing meaningful books and stories.
-The Adventures of a Sparrow Named Stanley is its inaugural title, and the press is currently preparing an anthology of family narratives based on ancestral diaries, letters, and other documents for an early 2017 publication date.
+Its inaugural title, The Adventures of a Sparrow Named Stanley (a children’s picture book), was published in 2016, and Family Stories from the Attic, an anthology of family narratives based on ancestral diaries, letters, and other documents, will be released in April of 2017.